Les Amis d’Ithaque: Crafting a New Vision for Analog Photography

 Under artistic director Bertrand Chamayou, one of today’s foremost French pianists and a leading expert on Ravel, the Ravel Festival and Academy’s vision is to create a vibrant cultural hub that celebrates Maurice Ravel’s legacy and honors the musical heritage of the Basque Country by fostering artistic innovation, education, and international collaboration through classical music.

-Since 2020, the Ravel Festival is held at the end of August and beginning of September, featuring leading orchestras, renowned artists, and emerging talents.
-During this exciting time, the festival hosts an academy, a renowned program that has been ongoing for 50 years, led by internationally recognized educators.
-Each year, it welcomes nearly 60 young musicians and creators from 17 different nationalities, offering classes in piano, violin, viola, cello, chamber music, voice, and composition.
+Since 2020, the Ravel Festival is held at the end of August and beginning of September, featuring leading French and foreign orchestras such as Paris Opera Orchestra, French National Orchestra or Czech Philharmonic orchestra, Geneva Chamber Orchestra, renowned artists such as Barbara Hannigan, Sol Gabetta, Modigliani quartet, Renaud Capuçon, Katia and Marielle Labèque and emerging talents.
+During this exciting time, the festival hosts an academy, a renowned teaching program for young artists that has been ongoing for 50 years, led by internationally recognized educators.
+Each year, it welcomes nearly 50 young musicians and creators from about 20 different nationalities, offering classes in piano, violin, viola, cello, chamber music, voice, flute, clarinet and composition.

-Throughout the year, the festival supports its academy graduates in 30 concert productions across the Nouvelle-Aquitaine region each year, promoting their professional development.
+Throughout the year, the festival supports its academy graduates in about 40 concert productions across the Nouvelle-Aquitaine region each year, promoting their professional development.
 Additionally, the festival engages in educational outreach initiatives accessible to all, facilitated by esteemed music and stage professionals.
-Upcoming plans include a project focused on Ravel’s opera “L’Enfant et les Sortilèges,” featuring 50 children from Ciboure’s public school, illustrating the festival’s commitment to fostering cultural enrichment and community engagement.
+During 2024/2025 season an educative project focused on Ravel’s opera “L’Enfant et les Sortilèges,” featuring 50 children from Ciboure’s town, illustrating the festival’s commitment to fostering cultural enrichment and community engagement.

-The Ravel Festival and Academy also collaborates with various cultural institutions and local organizations to bring Ravel’s music to a wider audience.
+The Ravel Festival and Academy also collaborates with various cultural institutions, such as Opéra National de Bordeaux and local organizations to bring Ravel’s music to a wider audience.
 This includes partnerships with schools, community centers, and other music festivals, creating a network of cultural exchange and mutual enrichment.
 These collaborations help to keep Ravel’s music alive in the hearts of new generations and ensure that his legacy continues to inspire musicians and audiences alike.

 Through Friends of Fondation de France, American donors can make tax-deductible donations to the Ravel Festival and Academy to support several projects.
 These include: